keenlabs/KeenClient-iOS/README.md

 ### Changelog

+##### 3.2.10

++ Fixed array allocation/deallocation bug in prepareJSONData.
++ Added queuing to KIOEventStore to ensure SQLite calls are serialized.
++ Added sqlite-amalgamation library to eliminate dependency on libsqlite3.dylib.
++ Added SDK version string to logging.

 ##### 3.2.9

-+ Replaced use of filesystem's cache directory with SQLite via KIOEventStore
++ Replaced use of filesystem's cache directory with SQLite via KIOEventStore.

 ##### 3.2.8

-+ Upload with finished block consistency fix
++ Upload with finished block consistency fix.

 ##### 3.2.7